neilharris123/k8s-metamirror/README.md

 ## Results

-The operator adds a label to the new Pod with the relevent values:
+The operator adds labels to the new Pod with the relevent values:
 ```Bash
 kubectl get pod test --show-labels